torson/knock-port/README.md

 ## TODO
-- starting Knock-Port with regular user that has sudo permissions for managing firewall rules instead of starting under root user, so that the process doesn't run as root in case of a breach.
 - OTP token (separate from 2FA) added to HTTP request so network sniffing becomes unuseful, the attacker needs to break into the client computer.
 The token needs to be generated on the client side so it must have the token generation set up in addition to just using curl